Junkers Ju 290: Design and development

-The A-3 version followed shortly after with additional navigational equipment and a heavier defensive armament.
-It was fitted with two hydraulically powered HDL 151 dorsal turrets armed with 20 mm MG 151/20 cannons, with a further 20 mm MG 151/20 and a 13 mm (.51 in) MG 131 machine gun fitted in a typically German Bola gondola (a fitment for almost all German WW II bomber aircraft) directly underneath the forward dorsal gun turret, and a 20 mm MG 151/20 fitted in the tail operated by a gunner in a prone position.
-Two 13 mm (.51 in) MG 131s were also fitted in waist positions (Fensterlafetten).
+The Ju 290A-3 followed shortly after the A-2, the primary difference of this variant was the fitting of a low-drag rear dorsal turret along with more powerful BMW 801D engines, capable of producing up to 1700 hp.
 The A-3, along with the A-2, also featured large fuselage auxiliary fuel tanks.
 Both retained the rear loading ramp so that they could be used as transports if required.

+The Ju 290A-4 was fitted with heavier defensive armament; specifically, a pair of hydraulically powered HDL 151 dorsal turrets armed with 20 mm MG 151 cannons along with a further 20 mm MG 151 and a 13 mm (.51 in) MG 131 machine gun fitted in a typically German Bola gondola directly underneath the forward dorsal gun turret, and a 20 mm MG 151 fitted in the tail operated by a gunner in a prone position.
+A pair of 13 mm (.51 in) MG 131s were also fitted in waist positions (Fensterlafetten).

-The A-5 variant was fitted with increased armour protection, dual 13mm MG 131 in a rear-facing position in the gondola. and had two dorsal turrets, operating either a 20mm MG 151/20 or a MG 151/15.
+The Ju 290A-5 featured a further increase in armour protection and the fitting of dual 13mm MG 131 in a rear-facing position in the gondola.
+It also had two dorsal turrets, operating either a 20mm MG 151/20 or a 15mm MG 151/15.
 The last A-5, W. Nr.
 0180, carried two 20mm MG 151 cannon in lieu of the smaller MG 131.
-The A-5 had the capability of launching Fritz X and other guided munitions.
+The Ju 290A-5 had the capability of launching guided munitions such as the Fritz X.

+The Ju 290A-6 was a 50-passenger transport aircraft that was adapted for the personal use of Adolf Hitler.

-The improved A-7 version appeared in spring 1944; 13 were completed, and 10 served with the long-range reconnaissance group, Fernaufklärungsgruppe (FAGr) 5.
-Some A-7s and some A-4s were fitted with a detachable nose turret armed with a 20 mm MG 151/20 for added defense against frontal attack.
-No bombs were carried, as it was intended that the A-5 and A-7 would be fitted with the FuG 203 Kehl radio guidance system to launch MCLOS-guided Fritz X and Hs 293 anti-ship missiles.
+The improved Ju 290A-7 version appeared in spring 1944 with 13 completed, of which 10 served with the long-range reconnaissance group, Fernaufklärungsgruppe (FAGr) 5.
+Some Ju 290A-7s and some Ju 290A-4s were fitted with a detachable nose turret armed with a 20 mm MG 151/20 for added defense against frontal attack.
+No bombs were carried, as it was intended that these models would be fitted with the FuG 203 Kehl radio guidance system to launch guided Fritz X and Hs 293 anti-ship glide bombs.

-Production lines were set up at the Letov aircraft factory in Prague for combat versions of the aircraft, commencing with the Ju 290 A-2, which carried the aforementioned Hohentwiel maritime search radar for its patrol role.
-Minor changes in armament distinguished the A-3 and A-4, leading to the definitive A-5 variant.
-The A-6 was a 50-passenger transport aircraft.

-The B-1 was a high-altitude heavy bomber that was the last variant to be built; a B-2 version was also under development.
+According to the aviation historian Manfred Griehl, starting in September 1944, an additional three Ju 290s were constructed for "special purposes" by Junkers.
+RLM records show that production of the Ju 290 was halted in mid-1944, so those Ju 290s might have been unfinished airframes, one of which became the Letov L.290 Orel.

+During late 1943, work commenced on the Ju 290B-1, a high-altitude heavy bomber that was fully pressurised.
+Work on the B-1 was abandoned in favour of the improved Ju 290B-2; however, this remained under development by the end of the conflict.